dfo-meds/erddaputil/docs/config.rst

    The user ID that tomcat runs as.
 This is used only if ``erddaputil.fix_erddap_bpd_permissions`` is set to ``true``.

-.. confval:: erddaputil.erddap.unlimited_allow_list
-   :type: path
-   :required: False

-   A path to a text file of IP addresses, ranges, or subnets to allow unlimited access to (one entry per line).
-Defaults to ``{BIG_PARENT_DIRECTORY}/.unlimited_allow_list.txt``

 Dataset Management
 ------------------